-Trump Campaign Issues Memo On ‘Credibility of Certain Guests’
+Trump Campaign Issues Memo On ‘Credibility Of Certain Guests’

 “Moving forward, we ask that you employ basic journalistic standards when booking such guests to appear anywhere in your universe of productions,” the memo says.
 “At a minimum, if these guests do reappear, you should replay the prior statements and challenge them to provide the evidence which prompted them to make the wild claims in the first place.”

-The memo was characterized by Deadline as the campaigned having “blacklisted” Trump critics.
+The memo was characterized by Deadline as the campaign having “blacklisted” Trump critics.
 But that’s a highly misleading way to state what this memo was.

 The president does not have the power to block television programs from booking certain guests, nor does his campaign, nor are such networks or producers under any obligation to go along with such pressure.

 And it’s highly unlikely that any of them will.
-For one thing, Perez is the chairman of the Democratic National Committee, while Schiff and Nadler are heads of important Congressional committees.
+For one thing, Perez is the chairman of the Democratic National Committee, while Schiff and Nadler are heads of important congressional committees.
 Schiff, in particular, appears as a guest on cable news in a nearly daily basis.

 Swalwell, who is also on cable news regularly, has been mentioned as a possible Democratic presidential candidate, meaning he’s likely to end up on TV again at some point as well.